cyanogilvie/jitc/README.md

 distribute the result you will need to ensure that you are in compliance with the terms of the TCC LGPL license.
-The git submodules for the linked tools each have their own license: TinyCC is LGPL; re2c is public domain; packcc is BSD; lemon and sqlite are public domain.
+The git submodules for the linked tools each have their own license: TinyCC is LGPL; re2c is public domain; packcc is MIT; lemon and sqlite are public domain.